stelzinga/MF/MGT_99.Legend.md

 - H5: ##### First Letters Capitalised
 - H6: ###### First Letters Capitalised

 Header L1-2 are preceded by horizontal lines (see above).
-Header L3-6 are all preceded by one newline.
+Header L3-6 are all preceded by one newline (2x space + carrier return).
 If the subject of a L2-6 header is an acronym then all caps are permitted e.g. SWOT.

 Once in a Markdown compatible editor/viewer the '#' will not be visible, and it is the formatting of font size (bold, bigger) that will determine the level of the Header.
 This means it is not always easy to differentiate between L2 or L3.
 This is also one of the reasons why L1 and L2 are preceded by '******' and '_____' respectively.

 Another consequence is that references to other sections (see below) are valid, but not always clear e.g. the reference [### Some Section] would show up in Markdown Editor like that, but the section it refers to would show up with the same name in the format of H3 mentioned above i.e., bolder format and larger font size and without the ###.

 #### Formatting
-Text formatting is as follows:
+Text formatting is as follows (note no spaces between the special character and the start and end of words):
-- Type:  *italic text*  OR  _italic text_  (plain text /*italic text/*/ OR /_italic text/_
+- Type:  *italic text*  OR  _italic text_  (plain: \*italic text\* OR \_italic text\_
 - Type:  **bold text**  OR  __bold text__
 - Type:  ***bold italic text***